 Q: Will I need to complete and turn in a Deck List?

 All Duelists participating in a YCS VIP Qualifier must turn in a completed Deck List in order to participate.
 Please check with the OTS for additional information in regards to the Deck List collection process.

-Make sure that your name and COSSY ID are on your Deck List.
+Make sure that your name and CARD GAME ID are on your Deck List.

 Make sure that your Deck List exactly matches your Deck.

 There is a very helpful article on our strategy site that will help you fill out your Deck List properly.
 Just follow the link here: